Nadda chairs key meeting of BJP general secretaries to take stock of Covid relief work by party workers | Politics

 The meeting, which held at Nadda's residence, was also attended by all morcha presidents of the BJP.

-More than 66,000 party workers also donated the blood during this campaign.
+More than 66,000 party workers also donated the blood during this campaign, nearly 12 lakh ration kits, more than 15 lakh covid preventive kits and more than 85 lakh masks were distributed.

+During the meeting, a reviewal of the party's performance in the recently-held assembly elections was also done, sources said.

-The also assumed significance as it is expected to brainstorm on the BJP's preparations and strategy for assembly elections which are seen as a semi-final to the 2024 general elections, a source said.
-The meeting was also attended by all eight general secretaries of the BJP -- Bhupender Yadav, C T Ravi, Dushyant Gautam, D Purandeshwari, Arun Singh, Dilip Saikia, Tarun Chugh and Vijayvargiya along with its general secretary (organisation) Santhosh and joint general secretary (organisation) Shivprakash.
+The meeting was attended by all eight general secretaries of the BJP -- Bhupender Yadav, C T Ravi, Dushyant Gautam, D Purandeshwari, Arun Singh, Dilip Saikia, Tarun Chugh and Vijayvargiya along with its general secretary (organisation) Santhosh and joint general secretary (organisation) Shivprakash.

-Nadda has called a two-day meeting which started on Saturday to review the relief and Covid preventive work done by BJP workers amid the pandemic.
+Nadda has called the meeting to review the relief and Covid preventive work done by BJP workers amid the pandemic.

+Another round of meeting will be held on Sunday which is expected to be attended by in-charges of all states.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)